Qualified Gulfport Traumatic Brain Injury Lawyer Ready to Win Your Case

 Put a Former Felony Prosecutor on Your Side

-Our criminal defense attorneys are Chris Smith and Morgan Holder.
+Our Gulfport criminal defense lawyers are Chris Smith and Morgan Holder.
 Mr. Smith is a former Assistant State Attorney who prosecuted felony cases in state court prior to entering private practice.
 Mr. Holder also began his career in the public sector and handled hundreds of cases as a Mississippi public defender prior to co-founding Smith & Holder, PLLC.
 Together, Mr. Smith and Mr. Holder offer a wealth of experience in high-stakes criminal matters, and they rely on proven defense strategies to protect clients who are facing all types of charges in state and federal court.